 Avoid triggers.
 Take a pass on the situations – and the people – that you know stress you out.
 Spend time with people who help you feel calm and happy.
 Put yourself in situations that engage you.

-See a therapist.
-If you think your stress is getting in the way of your life, see a therapist.
+Get help.
+If you think your stress is getting in the way of your life, talk with people you are comfortable with or consider speaking with a therapist.
 Talking about your concerns can help you discover new ways to approach your problems.